 A Topic’s Page Instead a Cloud Widget

 Wouldn’t you like to offer you readers the chance to see all your topics organized?
 Instead of using the messy Cloud Widget, I have a page with a list of all the Topics (tags) of this blog, displayed and grouped alphabetically.

 The Topics’ Page I created, is displayed in four columns in big screens, and then it adapts to fit any screen.

 A Custom Editor

-Yes; with a child theme, you can also customize your WordPress editor; with the Twenty Twenty Theme, for instance, the headers are too big for my taste, and I need sans fonts for a better legibility while I write; so I changed it.
+Yes; with a child theme, you can also customize your WordPress editor; in the Twenty Twenty Theme, for instance, the headings are too big for my taste and I need sans fonts for a better legibility while I write; so I changed it.